-If you want to save fuel, activate ECON.

-If you are going to drive with the windows open, use ECON.
+- If you want to save fuel, switch off the air conditioner. - If you are going to drive with the windows open, switch off the air conditioner.

-By reducing the amount of fuel you use, you also reduce the amount of pollutants emitted into the air. ■
+By reducing the amount of fuel you use, you also reduce the amount of pollutants emitted into the air.